Maps

 method on maps returns true

-if the value under the given key exists in the map and false
+if a value under the given key exists in the map and false

 otherwise.